platformsh/platformsh-docs/docs/src/domains/steps/tls.md

 sidebarTitle: "Custom TLS"
 ---

-Platform.sh automatically provides standard TLS certificates issued by [Let's Encrypt](https://letsencrypt.org/) to all production instances.
-No further action is required to use TLS-encrypted connections beyond [specifying HTTPS routes](/configuration/routes/https.md) in your `routes.yaml` file.
+Platform.sh automatically provides all production environments with standard TLS certificates issued by [Let's Encrypt](https://letsencrypt.org/).
+No further action is required to use TLS-encrypted connections beyond [specifying HTTPS routes](../../configuration/routes/https.md).

-Alternatively, you may provide your own third party TLS certificate from the TLS issuer of your choice at no charge from us.
-Please consult your TLS issuer for instructions on how to generate an TLS certificate.
+Alternatively, you may provide your own third-party TLS certificate from the TLS issuer of your choice.
+Consult your TLS issuer for instructions on how to generate an TLS certificate.

-A custom certificate is not necessary for development environments.
-Platform.sh automatically provides wildcard certificates that cover all \*.platform.sh domains, including development environments.
+A custom certificate isn't necessary for development environments.
+Platform.sh automatically provides wildcard certificates that cover all `*.platform.sh` domains, including development environments.

 {{< note >}}

-The private key should be in the old style, which means it should start with BEGIN RSA PRIVATE KEY.
-If it starts with BEGIN PRIVATE KEY that means it is bundled with the identifier for key type.
+The private key should be in the old style, which means it should start with `BEGIN RSA PRIVATE KEY`.
+If it starts with `BEGIN PRIVATE KEY`, it's bundled with the identifier for key type.

 To convert it to the old-style RSA key: